 It is a well-known and acknowledged fact that dogs are one of the best friends humans can ask for.
 From assisting the visually impaired to providing emotional support as loyal friends, dogs amongst other animals have many positive effects on the well-being of humans.
 We have all seen enough action movies to know that sniffer dogs are used by the police force to search for clues and to sniff out suspect materials like drugs.
-In an eco-friendly variation, specially trained pooches by groups like Working Dogs For Conservation are helping humans in their conservation efforts by sniffing out certain high risk species of plants and animals.
-What’s more, thanks to their super sensitive noses, paw patrol is helping humans detect and prevent citrus greening disease– a devastating bacterial disease that affects orange trees , stops the fruit from ripening and eventually kills the tree.
+In an eco-friendly variation, specially trained pooches by groups like Working Dogs For Conservation are helping humans in their conservation efforts by ending wildlife crime, stopping invasive species and monitoring elusive species.
+One of their recent projects is to sniff out emerald ash borers (EAB) that have destroyed nearly 50 million trees in USA.
+With their ability to sniff out EAB infested ash wood, these dogs are helping stop the spread as well as saving thousands of dollars.
 It turns out canines are more adept at detecting the disease earlier and more accurately than other man-made diagnostics.

 4. Rats ‘rat’ out the landmines

-I don’t think anyone found rats cute till the movie ‘Ratatouille’ happened and would not think of thinking of them when discussing the positive impact of animals on the environment.
+I don’t think anyone found rats cute till the movie ‘Ratatouille’ happened.
+And most of us would not consider them when discussing the positive impact of animals on the environment.
 Generally, these pesky rodents are abhorred for their ability to chew their way through everything precious in your household and get a bad rap for their questionable standards of hygiene.
 However, with their keen sense of smell and their trainability they are most suitable to work as landmine detectors.
 Undetonated landmines can render huge parcels of land inhabitable and pose a serious threat to both the environment and to human lives.
 By sniffing out the landmines, rats make previously out of bounds land reusable and productive again.
 Too light weight to set the landmines off and nimble on their feet, rats help us by taking up a dangerous job with few human takers and have even won awards for their bravery.

 5. Squirrels are nature’s gardeners